djackcu/Memory_Game/README.md

 The player need to pair the cards, with one scoreboard to show time and moves.The game finish when all your card are pair

 ##### Contributing
-This repository is one of the project of Udacity's Nanodegree.
+This repository is one of the project of _Udacity's Nanodegree_.
 Therefore, we most likely will not accept pull requests.